-4.1 The Parliamentary Committee of Standards in Public Life (PCSPL) recommends that Councils should publish a clear and straightforward public interest test against which allegations are filtered.
-It highlights the standards bodies in Scotland, Wales and Northern Ireland all make use of a 'public interest' test when filtering complaints.
+4.1 The Committee of Standards in Public Life (CSPL) recommends that Councils should publish a clear and straightforward public interest test against which allegations are filtered3.
+It highlights the standards bodies in Scotland, Wales and Northern Ireland which all make use of a 'public interest' test when filtering complaints.
 These tests set clear expectations to those making complaints and ensure consistency of approach.
 The tests do not need to be detailed.
+The CSPL for example, highlights the Northern Ireland Local Government Commissioner for Standards approach with a simple two-stage test, which asks whether they 'can' investigate the complaint, and whether they 'should'?